pamir-ai-pkgs/distiller-sdk/src/distiller_sdk/hardware/audio/README.md

 # Audio Module

-The Audio module provides a comprehensive interface for interacting with the CM5 audio system.
+The Audio module implements ALSA-based recording and playback for the CM5 audio system.
 It
 supports:

 - Recording audio to files with configurable duration